flecsi/flecsi/doc/sphinx/tutorial/runtime.rst

 .. important::

-  If FleCSI is configured with ENABLE_FLOG=OFF, all FLOG calls are compiled out: i.e., there is no runtime overhead.
+  If FleCSI is configured with ``ENABLE_FLOG=OFF``, all Flog calls are compiled out: i.e., there is no runtime overhead.

 The strip level is a runtime configuration option set via ``flog::config::strip_level``.

 Valid strip levels are *[0-4]*.
 The default strip level is *0* (most verbose).
-Depending on the strip level, FLOG limits the type of messages that are output.
+Depending on the strip level, Flog limits the type of messages that are output.

 * *trace* |br|